astroDimitrios/git-novice/learners/setup.md

 1. Go to <https://github.com> and follow the "Sign up" link at the top-right of the window.
 2. Follow the instructions to create an account.
 3. Verify your email address with GitHub.
-4. Configure multifactor authentication (see below).
+4. Configure multifactor authentication and or a passkey (see below).

+There is no fixed guidance for choosing your GitHub username however you should ensure it is suitable for work.
+At the Met Office a common pattern for usernames is: `mo-{first name initial}{surname}`.
+So if your name is `Eleanor Ormerod` your username would be: `mo-eormerod`

 ### Multi-factor Authentication